Hakkology/OpenGL-Framework/README.md

 Making a Game Engine with OpenGL using VSCode on Ubuntu Dist.

 The work took a similar approach to Dane Cook's OpenGL course but since i am building this up on Ubuntu, i had to take different approaches to find workable solutions.
 Some factors were easier to implement and others were a lot more difficult.
+During the course, i took notes from theory lessons in OpenGLNotes.cpp.
+Feel free to check and comment accordingly.
 My first attempt in utilizing C++ with openGL Framework is in this repository.
 Tasks completed are as follows:

 - Creation of a window and initiating GLEW and GLFW.